-Canada's mutual fund industry is highly competitive and is dominated by a small number of larger players.
-As at December 31, 2013, total mutual fund industry AUM was approximately \$1 trillion and SAM managed approximately \$7 billion of AUM.
+Canada's asset management industry is highly competitive and is dominated by a small number of larger players.
+As at December 31, 2014, SAM managed approximately \$6 billion of AUM.
 SAM has historically been a manager of specialized, focused funds where the Corporation believes that (i) it has a competitive advantage due to its investment management expertise; and (ii) it is able to add value as compared to a benchmark or index.
-As a result, most of its mutual funds are charged a performance fee where the performance of that fund exceeds a relevant benchmark or index.
-While SAM is broadening its product offering, it will generally continue to add funds where it believes that it has specific expertise and can add value.